 Would you Choose a Better Graphics Card or Processor at this Price Point?

-In addition to the performance of the i5-6400, I like that we don't have to mess with an additional CPU cooler here.
-The i5-6400 comes with one.
+In addition to the performance of the i5-7400, I like that we don't have to mess with an additional CPU cooler as it comes with a stock option that works nicely.
 That would cost us at least $30 to $50.
 Those hard earned dollars can be placed towards more gaming performance-oriented hardware, like our GPU.

 For Overclockers or Performance Power Users:

 Some of you may not like that we went with a CPU that can't be overclocked here.
-If that's you, you can always go with the i5-6600k.
-Still, the difference in price for a decent Skylake motherboard for overclocking, a CPU cooler, and the extra $50 for the CPU itself is a backbreaker in terms of the performance for this build.
+If that's you, you can always go with the i5-7600k.
+Still, the difference in price for a decent Z270 Kaby Lake Motherboard, a CPU cooler, and the extra $50 for the CPU itself is a backbreaker in terms of the performance for this build.
 Instead of a $250 budget for our GPU we'd have more like a $150 budget and that's being generous.

-The i5-6400 is the way to go for budget builds in this price range.
+The i5-7400 is the way to go for budget builds in this price range.

 The $250 graphics card market is probably the most competitive in the entire industry at this time.
 In it, you'll find the likes of the RX 480 8GB, GTX 1060 6GB, and used cards like the GTX 970.
 It's hard to go wrong here in terms of performance.

 Speaking of performance, we're getting more at this price range than ever before.
 All of these graphics cards do an amazing job in 1080p and even work with many titles in 1440p.
 We've done a few comparisons of graphics cards in this price range as of late.
 If you're wanting additional information, our review of graphics cards for Battlefield 1 and budget CPU GPU combos taught us a lot about the performance of these mainstream cards.